spring-guides/gs-spring-boot-kubernetes/getting-started/step2.md

 `echo "Send Ctrl+C to kill the container"`{{execute T1 interrupt}}

 > NOTE: In this tutorial environment, you will be able to push the image even though you did not authenticate with Dockerhub (`docker login`).
-If you are running locally you can change the image label and push to Dockerhub, or there's an image there already that should work.
+If you are running locally you can change the image label and push to Dockerhub, or there's an image `springguides/demo` already there that should work if you want to skip this step.

 `docker push localhost/springguides/demo`{{execute}}